chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_LowPower/readme.txt

 @par Description

-This directory contains a set of sources files that implement an example that uses message queues with CMSIS RTOS API
+This directory contains a set of sources files that implement an application that uses message queues with CMSIS RTOS API

-This example creates two threads.
+This application creates two threads.

    + A Rx thread that blocks on a queue to wait for data, blinking LED each time data is received (turning it on and then off again) before returning